-Each Switch interface unit is connected to the OMS3260 core via ribbon cables each containing 8 fibres (4Tx and 4Rx), the traffic is transmitted at STM-16.
+Each Switch interface unit is connected to the OMS3260 core via ribbon cables each containing 8 fibres (4Tx and 4Rx), the traffic transmitted is arranged into the proprietary internal frame.

 Up to 24 port subracks can be added to OMS3260, each port subrack is allocated a shelf number (SN Id).
 This is configured and displayed on the alarm module.